The Debate / September 27, 2024

 A much better approach would be to simply purchase one of the big four meatpacking companies and run it as a federally owned enterprise like the TVA.
 The publicly traded Tyson Foods has a market capitalization of less than $25 billion.
 For that relatively small sum, which would not be lost to the federal government but rather invested in Tyson stock, the government could instantly direct one of the biggest meatpacking companies to stop using its market power to squeeze ranchers and customers.
 This, in turn, would force the other meat-packers to do the same or risk losing share to the now federally owned Tyson Foods.

 More recently, Kamala Harris accused big grocery chains of using their market power to jack up prices on consumers and vowed to fight concentration in the grocery sector as president.
 Instead of doing this, it would be easier and more effective for the government to buy the second-largest grocery store chain in the country, Kroger, which has a current market capitalization of about $38 billion.
-If Kroger and its peers really are price-gouging, as Harris claims, then this could be stopped immediately if Kroger were publicly owned.
+If Kroger and its peers really are engaged in price gouging, as Harris claims, then this could be stopped immediately if Kroger were publicly owned.

 Using selective public ownership in this way may seem like a radical proposition, but there is a precedent for it in the United States.
 The country’s postal logistics sector is dominated by three firms: UPS, FedEx, and the US Postal Service.
 If these were all private companies, the anti-bigness campaigners would surely be calling for them to be broken up.
 But because one of these companies—the USPS—is owned by the federal government and operates in a break-even manner, it’s not necessary.
 Whatever market power UPS and FedEx have is largely checked by the fact that customers can always turn to the USPS, which does not pursue the same kind of profit-maximizing pricing strategies as the other two.